Essential Arrival Tips

 - Contact your hotel or Airbnb

-- Use ATMs inside the airport (international fees may apply).
+- Use ATMs inside the airport, though international fees may apply.

-- Visit a currency exchange booth (rates may be weaker).
+- Use a currency exchange booth, though rates may be weaker.

-- Tip: If possible, wait and exchange in the city — rates are often better.
+- Tip: if possible, wait and exchange in the city, where rates are often better.

 Contact: 00244 943 130 500 (WhatsApp available)

-Information for general guidance only — always verify with an Angolan embassy/consulate.
-Requirements and eligible nationalities can change.
+Information for general guidance only.
+Always verify details with an Angolan embassy or consulate, as requirements and eligible nationalities can change.